TactigonTeam/Tactigon-SDK/examples/arduino_braccio/ReadME.md

     )

     for d, a in devices.values():
+        name = str(d.name)
-        if d.name and "TSKIN50" or "ADA" in d.name:
+        if "TSKIN" in name or "ADA" in name: print(d)
-            print(d)
             print("-" * len(str(d)))
             print(a)
-            print("\n")

 if __name__ == "__main__":